wombleton/gitlaw-nz/acts/B/Biosecurity Act 1993.md

     (4) The provisions of this Act in so far as they relate to risk goods must not be construed to take precedence over the powers provided under the [Misuse of Drugs Act 1975][452] in relation to any controlled drug (as defined in [section 2(1)][453] of that Act).

-    (5) The provisions of the [Wild Animal Control Act 1977][443] do not apply to prevent or inhibit the exercise of any powers under the Biosecurity Act 1993 on any land (other than land administered under the Acts listed in [Schedule 1][454] of the Conservation Act 1987) when those powers are used in respect of---
+    (5) The provisions of the [Wild Animal Control Act 1977][443] and the [Game Animal Council Act 2013][454] do not apply to prevent or inhibit the exercise of any powers under the Biosecurity Act 1993 on any land (other than land administered under the Acts listed in [Schedule 1][455] of the Conservation Act 1987) when those powers are used in respect of---

     *   (a) a pest; or

     *   (b) an unwanted organism---

-    that may be transmitted by any animal to which the [Wild Animal Control Act 1977][443] applies.
+    that may be transmitted by any animal to which the [Wild Animal Control Act 1977][443] or [Game Animal Council Act 2013][454] applies.

     (6) The provisions of the [Wildlife Act 1953][440] (including any regulations made under that Act)---